Kranji Racecourse

 The Singapore Racecourse is a venue for thoroughbred horse racing, situated in Kranji, next to the Kranji MRT station.
 Built and operated by the Singapore Turf Club (STC), it opened on 4 March 2000, replacing the Bukit Timah Race Course.
-It will be closed down in January 2026.

 History

 In 1994, STC appointed a team comprising Indeco Consultants and Ewing Cole Cherry and Brott to design the Kranji Racecourse.

 A trial run of the racecourse with 5,000 visitors was done on 31 July and 1 August 1999.

 On 25 September 1999, Kranji Racecourse hosted its inaugural race, which was also Singapore's first night race.
 However after the first race, which started at 5.30pm SST, was concluded, a power trip caused a power failure, resulting in subsequent races being postponed.
-President of Singapore Wee Kim Wee, who was the patron of STC, arrived during the power failure had to wait outside of the racecourse complex till power was restored.
+President Wee Kim Wee, who was the patron of STC, arrived during the power failure and had to wait outside of the racecourse complex till power was restored.
 Power was restored after about two hours later and the second race was restarted at 7.50pm.
 As a result of the delay, the last race which was to be the eighth race for the night was cancelled.
 STC later said the power trip was due to an electrical fault at four of the 41 light masts around the track.

-The Singapore Turf Club has hosted a number of important domestic races as well as two major international events, the Singapore Airlines International Cup and the KrisFlyer International Sprint.
+In January 2023, it was announced that the site of the racecourse will be returned to the government for redevelopment by March 2027.
+The final horse race, held on 5 October 2024, saw 10,000 attendees.
+The first home in the new residential neighbourhood at the site of the racecourse is expected to be ready by 2035.
+Development of a detailed plan for the site will begin in 2026.